-Read an interview with Kate here - https://www.makersempire.com/how-makers-empire-is-transforming-learning-and-relationships-at-st-michaels-school/
+See an interview with Kate here - https://www.makersempire.com/how-makers-empire-is-transforming-learning-and-relationships-at-st-michaels-school/

 She says, "Makers Empire has expanded the possibilities for our students to design and create in 3D as well as to connect with partner schools.
 I love designing with the software and sharing the joy of creation using ME with my students, staff, and the larger community."

 Read an interview with Karie here - https://www.makersempire.com/3d-printing-verona-school-district-makers-empire-game-changer-tinkercad-alternative/

-Classroom Teacher, Blakeview Primary School, AUSTRALIA
+Classroom Teacher, Blakeview Primary School

 Megan has completed a Bachelor of Education in Junior Primary and Primary with honours in 2013.
 She is currently a classroom teacher at Blakeview Primary School working with Year 2 students.